 - 1. Differentiate a semiconductor from an insulator or a metal using energy band diagrams. - 2.
 Calculate semiconductor conductivity based on doping levels and operating temperature. - 3.
-Use pulse width modulation to build/generate a programmable voltage source using a microcontroller. - 4.
-Quantitatively extract relevant device parameters from a characteristic curve for a diode, MOSFET (transistor). or similar electronic device. - 5.
-Qualitatively describe the dynamic equilibrium of drift and diffusion in a diode. - 6.
-Calculate drift and diffusion currents in diodes and similar devices. - 7.
+Quantitatively extract relevant device parameters from a characteristic curve for a diode, MOSFET (transistor), photovoltaic cell, or similar electronic device. - 4.
+Qualitatively describe the dynamic equilibrium of drift and diffusion in a diode. - 5.
+Mathematically calculate the current through a diode. - 6.
+Qualitatively describe the characteristic behavior of a MOSFET. - 7.
 Identify and estimate capacitance relevant to diode (pn junction) and MOSFET operation. - 8.
 Compute channel current in the three major regions of operation in a MOSFET (transistor). - 9.
-Build and characterize a basic inverter using MOS transistors - 10.
-Understand and characterize the basic behavior of PN junction based photodetectors and photovoltaic cells.
+Build and characterize a basic inverter and digital logic gates using MOS transistors, - 10.
+Qualitatively describe and mathematically characterize the basic behavior of PN junction-based photodetectors and photovoltaic cells.